wp-digital/wp-cli-scaffold-theme-command/README.md

 **OPTIONS**

 	<slug>
-		The slug for the new theme, used for prefixing functions.
+		The slug for the new theme.

 	[--activate]
 		Activate the newly downloaded theme.